Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 Easter Morning: A Celebration of Life

-On Sunday, the atmosphere changes completely — from quiet reflection to warm celebration.
+On Sunday, the atmosphere changes completely — from quiet reflection to warmth, connection, and celebration.

 “Christ is risen!” — “Blessed is the Resurrection of Christ!”

-The Easter table is one of the most beautiful parts of the celebration — not only visually, but symbolically.
+The Easter table is one of the most symbolic and visually rich parts of the celebration.
+Every element has meaning.

 • Red eggs — life, rebirth, and sacrifice